danrosselli/hybrids-electron/README.md

 ### Running this example

-To run this boilerplate you need `node` installed.
+To run this boilerplate you need `bun` or `node` installed.
 If you prefer to use `bun`, it will be much faster, so it is recommended!

-To install dependencies `npm install` or `bun install`.
+To install dependencies `bun install` or `npm install`.
-To run the provided example, you can use `npm start` or `bun start` command.
+To run the provided example, you can use `bun electron-dev` or `npm electron-dev` command.
+Don't forget that this project is html in nature, so you can run it in the web environment as well, so you can use the `bun dev` command to use the local server and see the application in your browser.

 ```bash
 bun electron-dev